 DO: Use social media monitoring tools

-DO: Use relevant reputation pillars
+DO: Incorporate relevant reputation pillars

-DON’T: Lose your mind.
-Keep cool and stay focused
+DON’T: Panic.
+Stay cool and stay focused

 DON’T: Ignore important questions or criticism